MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

 3. **Pull Reconciliation:**
    - When fetching jobs from the server via `JobReaderService.getJobs()`:
-     * Repository gets full list of jobs from API
+     * Repository gets full list of jobs as `JobApiDTO` objects from API
+     * Builds a `serverIdToLocalIdMap` from local synced jobs
+     * Maps DTOs to Job entities using `JobMapper.fromApiDtoList()` with the ID map
-     * Compares with local jobs that have `syncStatus.synced` (ignoring pending ones)
+     * Compares server IDs with local synced jobs to identify server deletions
      * Any jobs previously synced but missing from API response are considered deleted by server
      * These jobs are immediately deleted locally (including associated audio files)
      * This ensures the local database doesn't contain "ghost" jobs deleted on the server